 Flying Bugs, Spiders & Insects Are NOT The Type of

-Come late spring or early summer in Okauchee Lake, you probably can't wait to get out on your pontoon boat.
-Be aware that you might have some unwelcome company.
+Come late spring or early summer in Okauchee Lake, you probably can't wait to get out on your fishing boat.
+Be aware that you might have some uninvited company.

-A watercraft covered up for many months in Okauchee Lake is ideal habitat for spiders.
+A sail boat covered up for many months in Okauchee Lake is ideal living space for critters.
 They love the damp inside.
 With its many crevices and compartments, a ski boat offers friendly confines.
-Critters get active in spring laying eggs.
+Spiders get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Okauchee Lake critters – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Okauchee Lake spiders – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
-Proactive pest control will kill and control insects throughout your boat.
-You'll save time, not to mention the irritation of an eight-legged hitchhiker unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your watercraft at the beginning or end of the boating season.
+Proactive pest control will kill and control critters throughout your boat.
+You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.

-For many people in Okauchee Lake, southeast WI and northern IL, summer is all about being on the water.
-Click here to schedule a fishing boat spraying, so that you can be sure the only guests aboard will be invited ones.
+For many people in Okauchee Lake, southeast Wisconsin and northern IL, summer is all about being on the water.
+Click here to schedule a ski boat application, so that you can be sure the only guests aboard will be invited ones.